 Each game may include a specific criteria to un block the next game, besides completing the previous game:

 - Knowledge level: the user should achieve a minimum knowledge level after completing the game.
 The knowledge level is calculated by the percentage of correct answers the last time a user answers all different questions from the game.

-- Minimum challenges: the user should complete a minimum number of challenges in the game, but there is no specific knowledge required.
+- Minimum challenges done: the user should complete a minimum number of challenges in the game, but there is no specific knowledge required.

 - Ranking: only the N top ranked will go to the next game.
 Please note that this criteria should only be used when playing competitive games with entertainment purposes and not learning objectives.

 - % Right answers in one day: A minimum % of questions must be answered correctly on the same day.

 Users and Teams can only be added to the pathway game, and not to child games.
 This means that we cannot add different Users or Teams to the child games.

 A pathway game may include global communications, including messages and posts, but also specific communications configured inside the child games.
 This will allow for example to send a communication to all users, regardless of the game each player is currently in.